imsure318/imsure318.github.io/_pages/about.md

 social: true
 ---

-I am working in the AI group of Bloomberg as a research scientist.
+I work as a research scientist in the AI group of Bloomberg, London, UK.
 Before then, I obtained my doctoral degree at the University of Stavanger, Norway, in 2019, under the supervision of Prof. [Krisztian Balog](http://krisztianbalog.com/).
 I used to be as a short-term visiting scholar at Carnegie Mellon University in 2019, visiting Prof. [Jamie Callan](http://www.cs.cmu.edu/~callan/).
 My main research interests include information retrieval and text mining.
 My Ph.D. research is concerned with developing intelligent search technology for tabular data.